elivz/FrontendStarterKit/README.md

                   # Autoprefixer will add browser support as appropriate
       - sprites   # SVG image files that will be collected into a single sprite file
       - templates # HTML/PHP/Twig templates
-      - vendor    # Third-party components, installed via Bower

 ## Installing Front-End Dependancies

-We use [Bower](http://bower.io) to manage front-end components like JS libraries & plugins.
-Run `bower install --save-dev [package-name]` to install a new component.
+We use [NPM](http://npmjs.com) to manage all dependencies, including front-end JS libraries & plugins.
+Run `npm install --save-dev [package-name]` to install a new component.

 ## Front-End Build Process